TeamJeeves/Jeeves-Bot-Documentation/docs/guides/Setting-Up-A-Board.md

 ## Step Two

-You need to run ``!keyboard install`` in the channel that you have just set up.
+You need to run ``/keystone board install`` in the channel that you have just set up.
 This will tell the bot to post in this channel.

 ## Further Information
 * Your members still have to do the [keystone commands](../commands/warcraft/keystone.md) in a valid bot channel to add the keys.
 Blizzard does not provide an API for use to get this data.

+To remove a keystone board, type `/keystone board uninstall`